asensiodev/Santoro/README.md

 Organize your entertainment

-Android App to manage your
+Android App to manage your films
-* Series
-* Films
-* Books